JuliaLang/NetworkOptions.jl/README.md

 ssh_key_name() :: String
 ```
 The `ssh_key_name()` function returns the base name of key files that SSH should
-use for when estabilishing a connection.
+use for when establishing a connection.
 There is usually no reason that this
 function should be called directly and libraries should generally use the
 `ssh_key_path` and `ssh_pub_key_path` functions to get full paths.
 If the
 environment variable `SSH_KEY_NAME` is set then this function returns that;